Herbert Kroemer

-Herbert Kroemer (/de/; August 25, 1928 – March 8, 2024) was a German-American physicist who, along with Zhores Alferov, received the Nobel Prize in Physics in 2000 for "developing semiconductor heterostructures used in high-speed- and opto-electronics".
-Kroemer was professor emeritus of electrical and computer engineering at the University of California, Santa Barbara, having received his Ph.D. in theoretical physics in 1952 from the University of Göttingen, Germany, with a dissertation on hot electron effects in the then-new transistor.
+Herbert Kroemer (/de/; August 25, 1928 – March 8, 2024) was a German–American physicist who, along with Zhores Alferov, received the 2000 Nobel Prize in Physics "for developing semiconductor heterostructures used in high-speed- and opto-electronics."
 His research into transistors was a stepping stone to the later development of mobile phone technologies.

-Early life
+Education

-Born to a working-class family in Weimar, Germany, Kroemer excelled in physics at school, letting him advance faster than his peers in the subject.
+Herbert Kroemer was born on August 25, 1928, in Weimar, State of Thuringia.
+His father was a civil servant, while his mother was a housewife; neither of them had a high school education.
+Kroemer excelled in physics at school, letting him advance faster than his peers in the subject.

+Kroemer received his Diplom in 1951, and his Ph.D. in Theoretical Physics the following year, both from the University of Göttingen.
+His doctoral thesis was on hot electron effects in the then-new transistor.

-Career
+Career and research

-Kroemer worked in a number of research laboratories in Germany and the United States and taught electrical engineering at the University of Colorado from 1968 to 1976.
-He joined the UCSB faculty in 1976, focusing its semiconductor research program on the emerging compound semiconductor technology rather than on mainstream silicon technology.
-Charles Kittel had published the successful Thermal Physics in 1969, and enlisted Kroemer to edit it for a second edition, which appeared in 1980.
+From 1952 to 1968, Kroemer worked in a number of research laboratories in Germany and the United States.
+In 1968, he was appointed Professor of Electrical Engineering at the University of Colorado Boulder.
+He joined the Department of Electrical and Computer Engineering at the University of California, Santa Barbara, in 1976, focusing its semiconductor research program on the emerging compound semiconductor technology rather than on mainstream silicon technology.

-He is also the author of the textbook Quantum Mechanics for Engineering, Materials Science and Applied Physics.

-Kroemer was elected as a member into the National Academy of Engineering in 1997 for conception of the semiconductor heterostructure transistor and laser, and for leadership in semiconductor materials technology.
-He was also elected a member of the National Academy of Sciences in 2003.

 Kroemer always preferred to work on problems that are ahead of mainstream technology, inventing the drift transistor in the 1950s and being the first to point out that advantages could be gained in various semiconductor devices by incorporating heterojunctions.
 Most notably, though, in 1963 he proposed the concept of the double-heterostructure laser, which is now a central concept in the field of semiconductor lasers.
 Kroemer became an early pioneer in molecular beam epitaxy, concentrating on applying the technology to untried new materials.

+Charles Kittel had published the successful Thermal Physics in 1969, and enlisted Kroemer to edit it for a second edition, which appeared in 1980.
+Kroemer is also the author of the textbook Quantum Mechanics for Engineering, Materials Science and Applied Physics.

+Kroemer retired from UC Santa Barbara in 2012.

 Personal life

 Kroemer was an atheist.
-He died on March 8, 2024, at the age of 95.
+He became a naturalized U.S. citizen in 2003.
+He died on March 8, 2024, in Santa Barbara, California, at the age of 95.